RonanMartin/docker/README.md

 ```
 version: "3.7"

-services:..........FIRST SERVICE – IMPORTANT TO RESPECT THE WRITING SPACING FOR THE BORDER, TWO SPACES FOR THE FIRST SERVICE.
+services:..........FIRST SERVICE – Important to respect the writing spacing for the border, two spaces for the first service.
   frontend:
-    image: ronanmartin/validacpf..........IMAGE SPECIFICATION - INSIDE THE SERVICE GIVE TWO MORE SPACES.
+    image: ronanmartin/validacpf..........IMAGE SPECIFICATION - inside the service give two more spaces.
     ports:
-      - "80:80"..........NECESSARY TO PUT THE DASH BEFORE INDICATING THE PORT.
+      - "80:80"..........Necessary to put the dash before indicating the port.

     restart: always